Strong homotopy Lie algebras, homotopy Poisson manifolds and Courant algebroids: Preliminaries

 Lie algebras can be categorified to Lie 2-algebras.
 For a good introduction on this subject see \cite{baez:2algebras,LadaMarkl}.
 Vector spaces can be categorified to $2$-vector spaces.
 Let $\Vect$ be the category of vector spaces.
 A {\bf$2$-vector space} is a category in the category $\Vect$.
-One can make the 2-category of 2-vector spaces into a symmetric monoidal 2-category \cite{street}.
 A $2$-vector space $C$ is a category with a vector space of objects $C_0$ and a vector space of morphisms $C_1$, such that all the structure maps are linear.
 Let $s,t:C_1\longrightarrow C_0$ be the source and target maps respectively.